arvados/arvados/README.md

 * *API and SDKs*: Arvados is designed to be integrated with existing infrastructure.
 All the services in Arvados are accessed through a RESTful API.
-SDKs are available for Python, Go, R, Perl, Ruby, and Java.
+SDKs are available for Python, Go, Ruby, Java, and R.

 # Documentation